g3n/g3nd/README.md

 `>g3nd geometry_box`

-To check the maximum frames per second rate (FPS) of your system for any demo, run G3ND with the option `-interval 0`.
+To check the maximum FPS rate (frames per second) of your system for any demo, run G3ND with the option `-interval 0`.
 Note that at least one core of your system CPU will run at 100% utilization.
 The FPS will be lower when the screen is maximized or full.